 The Company participates in a research and development incentive program provided by the Austrian government whereby the Company is entitled to reimbursement by the Austrian government for a percentage of qualifying research and development expenses incurred by the Company's subsidiary in Austria.
 Under the program, the reimbursement rate for qualifying research and development expenses incurred by the Company through its subsidiary in Austria is 14% for the years ended December 31, 2020 and 2019.
-As of March 31, 2020, the amount due under the program is \$0.4 million, which amount was included in research and development incentive receivable in the condensed consolidated balance sheet.
-During the three months ended

-March 31, 2020, the Company recorded \$86 thousand of income related to the program within the condensed consolidated statement of operations as "other income".
-No amounts were recorded during the three months ended March 31, 2019.
+As of June 30, 2020, the amount due under the program is \$0.5 million, which amount was included in research and development incentive receivable in the condensed consolidated balance sheet.
+During the three and six months ended June 30, 2020, the Company recorded \$85 thousand and \$171 thousand of income, respectively, related to the program within the condensed consolidated statements of operations as "other income".